Skip to Content

 Some people complain about cultural appropriation in cuisine when food from one country is attributed to another country.

-However, national cuisine in itself is often a mingling of food from of a variety of cultures, often due to a change of ruling countries and a shifting of borders.
+However, national cuisine in itself is often a mingling of food from a variety of cultures, often due to a change of ruling countries and a shifting of borders.

-When people move from country to country, they will take their cultures with them and their decendents may adapt their traditional cuisine with that of their new home and, if they don’t, others might.
+When people move from country to country, they will take their cultures with them, and their descendants may adapt their traditional cuisine with that of their new home.

 When one lives in a melting pot, such as the US or Israel, it is just unrealistic to expect that food from a particular culture won’t mingle with that of other cultures.

-That being said, “Israeli cuisine” is basically Middle Eastern (as opposed to Eastern European food) that was brought to Israel by Jews when they fled or were expelled from Muslim countries and moved to Israel mostly after the declaration of the State of Israel (collectively known as Mizrahi Jews).
+“Israeli cuisine” is mostly Middle Eastern (as opposed to Eastern European) food that was brought to Israel by Jews when they fled or were expelled from Muslim countries and moved to Israel mostly after the declaration of the State of Israel (collectively known as Mizrahi Jews).

-Recipes were passed from generation to generation and, although decades have passed, the foods are still known by the culture they came from and everyone seems to have their own way of making them.
+Recipes were passed from generation to generation, and although decades have passed, the foods are still known by the culture they came from, and everyone seems to have their own way of making them.

-That said, there are many variations of pretty much any “Israeli” recipe, because of background, custom, or even just taste.
-When choosing a recipe, one has to know what actually constitutes a main ingredient – what makes the dish what it is – and what is left up to individual taste.
+That said, there are many variations of pretty much any “Israeli” recipe because of background, custom, or even just taste.
+When choosing a recipe, one has to know what actually constitutes a main ingredient—what makes the dish what it is—and what is left up to individual taste.

 A little about eggplants

-The eggplant is native to India and Asia, where it can be found growing wild and it is believed that eggplants were brought to Europe sometime during the 7th or 8th century.
+The eggplant is native to India and Asia, where it can be found growing wild, and it is believed that eggplants were brought to Europe sometime during the 7th or 8th century.

-Because of it’s meaty texture, eggplant is used instead of meat in some vegetarian versions of meat recipes.
+Because of its meaty texture, eggplant is used instead of meat in some vegetarian versions of meat recipes.

-While there are a variety of types of eggplants, the one for this recipe is the large egg-shaped (or teardrop-shaped) blackish purple one with the meaty inside.
+While there are a variety of types of eggplants, the one for this recipe is the large, egg-shaped (or teardrop-shaped), blackish-purple one with the meaty inside.

-Eggplants have health benefits as they contain antioxidants like vitamins A and C, which help protect your cells against damage and are low in calories.
+Eggplants have health benefits, as they contain antioxidants like vitamins A and C, which help protect your cells against damage, and are low in calories.

 About cooking eggplant

 Before cooking an eggplant, cut off the top part where the green is (called a calyx).
 The bottom tip should also be removed, but this is not imperative.
-The skin is perfectly fine to eat, but it must be cooked well, otherwise it may come out chewy.
+The skin is perfectly fine to eat, but it must be cooked well.
+Otherwise it may come out chewy.

-This recipe can use either peeled eggplants or with the skin (having the skin on will not ruin the recipe).
+This recipe can use either peeled eggplants or eggplants with the skin (having the skin on will not ruin the recipe).

 Using salt before cooking can help prevent the eggplant from absorbing too much oil and becoming greasy if using oil with the eggplant recipe (I normally just pat the pieces with a paper towel if need be).

-If you do use salt, MAKE SURE to rinse it off before cooking the eggplant or the salt will become a part of your dish!
+If you do use salt, MAKE SURE to rinse it off before cooking the eggplant, or the salt will become a part of your dish!

 Personally, I have never salted my eggplants before using them (and I have used eggplants in two countries) and have never had any problem with bitterness, but if you have any concern, please do.